-There are countably many non-isomorphic connected function trees and these are partitioned into four different types according whether they contain a cycle and whether they have infinite paths.
-Moreover, for each type there are non-isomorphic connected function trees, but they can all be embedded in a cycle (of some length) and a finite number of function rooted trees.
+There are countably many non-isomorphic connected full function graphs and these are partitioned into two different classes according to whether they contain a cycle.
+Moreover, each class contains infinitely many non-isomorphic graphs, but we set out to show that they can all be embedded in a graph including infinitely many cycles (of all possible lengths) and an infinite number of function trees as subgraphs.
 The basic idea in the construction of the special function $e$ is to pack its function graph with infinitely many times each of the above possibilities.

-The construction of $e$ can be best explained by considering its image sequence $\sigma=e(1),e(2),\dots$.
-In the sequence $\sigma$ all natural numbers appear infinitely many times.
-It can be separated to two cases: (1) First, for the powers $n=2^k$, the iterative sequence $(e^i(n))_{i=0} ^\infty$ is defined so that it is not ultimately periodic for odd $k$.
+The construction of $e$ can be best explained by considering its image sequence $\sigma =e(0), e(1), e(2), \dotsc$.
+In the sequence $\sigma$, all natural numbers occur infinitely many times.
+It can be separated to two cases: (1) First, for the powers $n=2^k$, the iterative sequence $(e^i(n))_{i=0} ^\infty$ is defined so that it is not ultimately periodic for all $k \in \N$.
 (2) Secondly, all natural numbers are roots of a function tree with infinite depth.
-For any ultimately periodic sequence of natural numbers, the images of $e$ contains infinitely many cycles of all lengths.
+For any ultimately periodic sequence of natural numbers, the full function graph of $e$ contains infinitely many cycles of all lengths.